eiguike/mouse-posyx/README.md

 $ ./mouse-posyx
 ```

-5. Access the application throught IP:8000 in your favorite browser.
+5. Access the application through IP:8000 in your favorite browser.
 6. Enjoy!

 </details>